|The RABBATH'CASE by Olivier

 valuable information regarding their life when they travel...

-Today I have developed a new generation of cases ( like a cage made in 1"X 2"
+Today I have developed a new generation of cases, where the musical

 Weight is slashed (from 35 LB up to 20 LB ave.)

 Now the fact it rolls on the side,

 or has a special handle to protect the musician' hand,

 or even a handle smartly placed to help you load your case into a vehicle

 is not NECESSARILY genius, but JUST genius enough to listen to the musicians’

 Also, we will soon cover ALL the Musical Instruments from the Orchestra.

 Yes, our catalog will start by including cases for Guitars, Cellos, Banjos, etc...